 Entry into each residence hall is restricted to those who reside in the building.
 Students gain entry via their student ID card.
 All doors are secured with magnetic locks.
 Additionally our halls are staffed 24/7 by trained Residence Assistants and a full time, professional staff member is always on call.
 Entry to campus is regulated by either ID card access or by a Campus Safety officer.
 Campus Safety is on campus 24/7 365 days a year and can be reached at 601-974-1234.

 Do the halls remain open for Thanksgiving, the Winter Holidays, and Spring Break?

 All residence halls close for the aforementioned breaks and students are expected to make other housing arrangements if they must remain in the Jackson area.

 The only animal allowed in the residence halls is fish (5 inches in length or smaller) contained in small aquariums, no larger than 3 gallons.
 Service animals and emotional support animals are allowed.
 See more information and apply for permission to host an emotional support animal.

 Are students required to live in the residence halls?

 All students classified by credit units as freshmen or sophomores are required to live in the College residence halls.
 Rare exceptions may be authorized through the Office of Student Life.
 If you choose to live off campus, please consult the Financial Aid office, as it will effect your Financial Aid package.

 Are there any policies or rules in place in the residence halls?

 Students and their guests are expected to abide by policies established by the College and Board of Trustees.
-These policies are found in the Housing Contract (PDF), which every resident is required to read and sign, and in Major Facts the college's student handbook.
+These policies are found in the housing contract, which every resident is required to read and sign, and in Major Facts, the college's student handbook.
 Students should acquaint themselves with this information prior to moving in to the residence halls.

 What happens if a resident's belongings are lost are damaged in the residence halls?